open-contracting/european-union-support/2019_regulation.md

 - common_operations.md: guidance for common operations for eForms to OCDS mapping
 - eforms-guidance.csv and eforms-guidance.json: intially produced by `mapping_import_sf_guidance.py`, then filled by hand and with `mapping_spread_guidance.py`.
 It is the working file to edit the guidance to map eForms BT to OCDS.
 A CSV copy is generated when `mapping_spread_guidance.py` is run.
 The CSV copy is not supposed to be edited by hand.
 - forms_noticeTypes.csv: a table that gives, for each eForms notice, its form type, its document type and the related legislation.
-- xpath_bt_mapping.csv: handmade mapping table made from the tables in "XPATHs provisional release v.
-1.0.docx" published by the EU in May 2020 on their [eForms news](https://simap.ted.europa.eu/en_GB/web/simap/eforms)